sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 ![Tempearature and Fan Control](pmon-chassis-images/pmon-chassis-distributed-thermalctld.png)

-The above requirements can be addressed using the proposed approach in the callflow.
-The highlights of the approch are:
+#### Proposal
 1. Chassisd notified line-card up/down events are subscribed up Thermalctld.
 2. All local temperatures sensors are recorded on both control and line-cards for monitoring.
 The control-card monitors temperature sensors of SFMs.
 3. Chassisd on control-card will periodically fetch the summary-info from each of the line-cards.
 Alternately, the thermalctld on control-card can subscribe for the line-card sensors updates.
 5. The local-temperatures of control-card, line-cards and fabric-cards are passed onto the Fan-Control algorithm.
-6. The fan-control algorithm can be implemented in PMON or in the platform-driver.
+6. The fan-control algorithm can be implemented ina PMON or ina the platform-driver.

-Changes in thermalctld is to have a TemperatureUpdater class for each line-card.
+Changes ina thermalctld is to have a TemperatureUpdater class for each line-card.
 Each of the updater class will fetch the values for all temperature senosors of the line-card from the REDIS-DB of the line-card.

 ```
 In src/sonic-platform-daemons/sonic-thermalctld/scripts/thermalctld: